jtprogru/gch/README.md

   gch [command]

 Available Commands:
-  cbrf        Get currency exchange rates for RUB/USD and RUB/EUR completion  Generate the autocompletion script for the specified shell dupl        Show all duplicates JPG and PNG in folder
+  breif       Generate a short description for your long URL cbrf        Get currency exchange rates for RUB/USD and RUB/EUR completion  Generate the autocompletion script for the specified shell dupl        Show all duplicates JPG and PNG in folder